 The percentage of students finding a job in their related field has a baseline data reference of 74% for the 2017-18 year.
 The percentage of students having a median change in earnings increased from 26% in 2017-18 to 31% in 2018-19.
-The volume of students completing 9+ CTE units in a year has increased from 2,036 in 2018/19 to 2,117 in 2019/20, and increase of four percent.
+The volume of students completing 9+ CTE units in a year has increased from 2,036 in 2018/19 to 2,117 in 2019/20, and incease of four percent.

 Action for District Objective #2.4 Responsible Party Target Completion Date Progress Implications for Next Year's Actions 2.4.1 Systematically embed soft skills and career-readiness into CTE curriculum by providing training for faculty based on existing successful implementation in CTE programs.
 CTE Dean; Academic Deans; Provosts, Hanford and Tulare; Instructional Council; CTE Faculty May 2022 May 2023 May 2024 May 2025 The CTE Division Chair has been working with ESI, Essential Skills Initiative, as a pilot instructor to test the 10 soft skill modules.
 The division has been using a few with students to get feedback.
 The ESI program was presented to the Industry and Technology Division and they are interested in adopting it when it becomes available.
 The division chair's goal is to have his division use the modules by Fall 2023.
-The Nursing and Allied Health Division has outlined the various ways soft skills are already embedded across the curriculum; this action is an ongoing discussion item at the Nursing and Allied Health Division meeting.
+The Nursing and Allied Health Division has outlined the various ways soft skills are already Ongoing embedded across the curriculum; this action is an ongoing discussion item at the Nursing and Allied Health Division meeting.
 The CTE Dean has prepared a CTE Soft Skills survey that is going out to faculty the first week of March and will be sent out to all CTE programs that get Vocational Technical Education Act funding.
 VTEA will require some type of soft skills embedding in upcoming workshops, linked to next year's allotment of funds.
-Ongoing 2.4.2 Identify opportunities for local data collection (e.g., exit surveys) and align with institution-set standards in specific CTE programs, as applicable.
-This may include identifying possible continued Vice President, Academic Services; CTE Dean; Academic Deans; Dean of Research, May 2022 May 2023 May 2024 May 2025 Exit surveys were developed and implemented for the Nursing Program and Physical Therapy Assistant Programs.
-These surveys are ongoing and will continue each semester.
-To be included in the 2022- 2023 actions
+2.4.2 Identify opportunities for local data collection (e.g., exit surveys) and align with institution-set standards Vice President, Academic Services; CTE May 2022 May 2023 Exit surveys were developed and implemented for the Nursing Program and Physical Therapy Assistant Programs.
+These surveys are ongoing To be included in the 2022-2023 actions in specific CTE programs, as applicable.
+This may include Dean; Academic Deans; Dean of May 2024 and will continue each semester.
+2023 actions identifying possible continued educational needs for students.
+Research, Planning and May 2025